Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Methodology

-where the hidden state $\mathbf{h}{t-1}$ incorporates information from previous time steps, $\mathbf{x}{t}$ is input vector at the current time step, while $\mathbf{W}{h}$ determines how much of the previous hidden state ${h}{t-1}$ influences the current output and $\mathbf{W}{x}$ determines how much of the current input $x_t$ contributes to the current output.
-This recurrent connection provides a memory component that is absent in standard feed-forward ANNs (see Equation~\eqref{eq:unit_output_cnn}).
-RNNs use back-propagation through time to compute gradients across all time steps and update weights accordingly.
 In this study, we utilise Long Short-Term Memory (LSTM) networks, a specialised form of RNN proposed by \cite{10.1162/neco.1997.9.8.1735}, designed to overcome challenges such as vanishing gradients in long sequences.
 LSTM networks introduce memory cells regulated by three gates - input, forget, and output gates - that determine which information to retain, discard, or output at each step.
 This mechanism enables LSTMs to capture long-term dependencies within sequences effectively.
 Given that our dataset consists of time-series photon count data, LSTMs are well-suited to capturing hidden temporal patterns essential for accurate transient classification.